willmon16/Labs/Pre-Lab2.md

       * I used numpy arithmetic to calculate a corresponding set of $V$ values
       * I plotted a line from those two arrays.

+5. Submitting your work:
-5. Bring your handwritten documents to lab (I'll check them off and give them back to you) and submit any Markdown/Jupyter Notebook you create in the usual spot - your private repository on Physics-PacU.
+    * Bring your handwritten documents to lab (I'll check them off and give them back to you)
+    * Submit any Markdown/Jupyter Notebook you create in the usual spot - your private repository on Physics-PacU.

 For your plots (when you make them in lab):
 *  Be sure to add sensible labels - especially the x and y axes labels.